 - Individuals working with multi-level marketing and other companies who recommend the use of essential oils internally or have products on the market such as herbal supplements.

-The Aromatic Medicine Certificate Course is now open.
+The Aromatic Medicine Certificate Course

 *Supplies not included.

 For a complete listing of material covered in course, please click here.

 - Methods of Application – how to make a variety of aromatic medicine preparations

 - Western Herbal Energetics and the 6 Tissue States

 - Essential Oils and the 6 Tissue States